LOGO

 NOTE: THIS ROUTE HAS BEEN MODIFIED BY CONSTRUCTION ON INTERSTATE 15.

 Bicyclists traveling between Escondido, California and the Rancho Bernardo area of San Diego must ride on the shoulders of Interstate 15 over Lake Hodges.
 There are no other reasonably direct routes.
+NOTE: On May 15, 2009, a new bicycle/pedestrian bridge over Lake Hodges just west of Interstate 15 will be opened and dedicated.

 Heavy traffic in the interchange immediately north of Interstate 15 can make this a hard route to follow.
 The directions and map below will help you find your way while avoiding the worst traffic.